 Buses leave from Macquarie Street near Sydney Hospital.

-Call the Transport Info Line on 131 500 or go to www.131500.com.au to find the most suitable bus route for you.
+Go to Transport NSW to find the most suitable bus route for you.

 There are parking stations available in Elizabeth and Macquarie Streets and on St Mary's Road.